docker/compose/CONTRIBUTING.md

 While pull requests are the methodology for submitting changes to code, changes are much more likely to be accepted if they are accompanied by additional engineering work.
-While we don't define this explicitly, most of these goals are accomplished through communication of the design goals and subsqeuent solutions.
+While we don't define this explicitly, most of these goals are accomplished through communication of the design goals and subsequent solutions.
 Often times, it helps to first state the problem before presenting solutions.